AiriXX/MalHub/README.md

-MalHub was made for easily downloading malicious software for testing and understanding how it affects the target system.
+MalHub was made for quickly downloading malicious software for testing and understanding how it affects the target system.

 ![image](https://github.com/user-attachments/assets/bf1c5e35-6e09-40d3-82a3-e9a51d1ad23f)

 ## Latest news as of 2025
 Currently in need of suggestions since 1.4 is done
 ## Installation
-Running the program is just as simple as running the .exe, .bat or the python file (the python version is still buggy and may not work as expected).
+Running the program is just as simple as running the .bat file.

 ![image](https://github.com/user-attachments/assets/57aa432c-805d-460c-b052-86dae6c5dd20)